pranshujnv/faculty-home-page-development-Automation/README.md

 Specification:

 Framework : Django framework
-It is an website model for college faculty.
+1. It is an website model for college faculty.
-They register themselves first.
-After that they can fill theirs information after filling the information their own page will be rady.
+2. They register themselves first.
-They can fill about themselves, teaching/courses, Publications, Work and experince, Conatcts, Reseach areas ,etc.
+3. After that they can fill theirs information.
+After filling the information their own page will be ready.
-They can also update their informations.
+4. They can fill about themselves, teaching/courses, Publications, Work and experince, Conatcts, Reseach areas ,etc.
-Some urls by entering those urls you can see demo
+5. They can also update their informations.
-Note :- this project is for django version less than 2;
+6. Some urls by entering those urls you can see demo Note :- this project is for django version less than 2;
-if you are usinh django version greater than 2 then replace this line user = models.ForeignKey(User) by below line in each models user = models.ForeignKey(User,on_delete=models.CASCADE)
+if you are using django version greater than 2 then replace this line user = models.ForeignKey(User) by below line in each models user = models.ForeignKey(User,on_delete=models.CASCADE)

-Go to dirctory IWDproject.
+Go to directory IWDproject.
 the run the server by typig the command in terminal

 python manage.py runserver